Define the strategy

 Run regular checks for compliance with the OWASP API Top 10.

-Deploy an API gateway that tracks traffic, applies limits, and balances load.
+Deploy an API gateway that will track traffic, enforce limits, and distribute load.

 Use monitoring tools (Prometheus, Grafana, New Relic) to track metrics.

-Integration is not only about technology but also about people.
+Integration is not just technology, it is also people.

 You need developers, architects, security specialists and analysts.

-Train staff on API standards, use code reviews and automated testing.
+Train employees on API standards, use code reviews, and apply automated testing.

 First integrate the key systems (CRM ↔ ERP), then expand.